 Make Your Own Labels

 You don’t need fancy labels to be effective.
 We sometimes use masking tape or painter’s tape, which is inexpensive and easy-to-remove.
 Many office supply stores will carry waterproof labels that hold up nicely over time.
 For a prettier option, feel free to get creative with labels from your local craft store.
-Or download our template to print your own labels at home.

 Important details to note on your label depends on what you’re crafting, but some of our favorites include: